namely/rightsizing-poc/1-rightsizing/README.md

 In this demo, you have retrieved the recommended requests values from Kubecost, and updated the manifests accordingly.
 You have also added a team label to the metadata to establish team ownership.

 In a real-life scenario, you would also redeploy your resources with the updated requests values.
 Instead of having a manifest for each environment which requires you to update the files one-by-one, you may use tools like Spinnaker to parameterize the manifests instead.
-The bottom line is, you are being a good neighbor and saving Namely some money!
+The bottom line is, you are being a good neighbor and saving Namely some money! :moneybag: